 Please follow the registration procedures below and use Self-Service to complete your course registrations.

-Priority Registration for Fall 2020 will open every morning, Monday through Friday at 8:30 a.m. during April 13 - 24, 2020 (Summer 2020 opened for registration on December 2).
+Priority Registration for Spring 2021 will open every morning, Monday through Friday at 8:30 a.m. during November 9 - 20, 2020 (Summer 2021 opens for registration on February 8, 2021).
 Open registration continues until classes begin.
 Registration is also open during weekends but is not monitored.

 Students with financial, library or health record holds WILL be permitted to register during the campus closure.
 Students on a grade hold may also register, and access to grades is available on Self-Service.
 For the purpose of completing the Priority Registration scheduling process, students are advised to ignore any holds reported by Self-Service during the campus closure.
 And, please immediately email firstname.lastname@example.org if any hold prevents you from registering during Priority Registration.

 To find the Overall Credits used to assign your Priority Registration day: